-Cave map is included within Appendix H.
+Cave map is included within Appendix K.

-Coffin Cave: Coffin Cave is the only known cave within the Coffin Cave Preserve (Photograph 31).
+Coffin Cave: Coffin Cave is the only known cave within the Coffin Cave Preserve.
 Coffin Cave is perhaps best known as the source type locality for the endangered Coffin Cave mold beetle (USFWS 1994b).
 Subsequent taxonomic work has demonstrated that this was a misnomer, however, as the troglobitic mold beetle from this cave is now known to belong to Batrisodes cryptotexanus, the first diagnostic specimen of which came from Dragonfly Cave in Sun City Georgetown.
 Chandler et al. (2009) proposed new common names for both species: Inner Space Caverns mold beetle for B. texanus and Dragonfly Cave mold beetle for B. cryptotexanus.
-ZARA (2010) summarized the fauna known from Coffin Cave in their work for the previous cave owner, which is presented in Table 22:
+Table 22 summarizes cave fauna found by ZARA (2010) and WCCF-sponsored karst biota surveys.
+The cave is known to contain historical cave graffiti and a nearly full bear skeleton.
+Photograph 32 depicts the interior of Coffin Cave, immediately adjacent to the vertical drop.